julioct/julioct.github.io/_posts/2024-05-25-Securing-Aspnet-Core-Applications-With-OIDC-And-Microsoft-Entra-ID.md

 - **SignOutScheme:** The scheme used to sign out the user.
 We use the OIDC scheme so that the user is signed out of both the OIDC provider and the frontend.

 - **Authority:** The Entra ID authorization server, which is the one that will authenticate the user.
-You can get the GUID the same way as you did for the backend, it's just that the format of the URL is different.
+Use the same GUID you used for **Authority** in the backend.
+It's just that the format of the URL is different.

 - **ClientId:** The Client ID of the Entra ID application for whom the token will be issued.
 It's the same GUID you used for **Audience** in the backend configuration.